dails08/innocentbayestanders/README.md

 |-------|-------|-------|
 | 0.76  |0.54   | 0.37  |

-However, using additional query terms from our free-from entry, we would present:
+However, using additional query terms from our free-from entry ("oh, I'd love to try acupuncture like my cousin Bradford"), we would present:

 |Plan A | Plan B| Plan C| Plan D    | Plan E              |
 |-------|-------|-------|-----------|---------------------|